AAA survey: People still taking summer trips despite gas prices

 About the poll

-The AAA survey of 638 residents in Oklahoma was conducted June 17-18, by Public Policy Polling.
-The survey has a margin of error of +/- 3.9%.
+The AAA survey of 638 residents in Oklahoma was conducted June 17-18 by Public Policy Polling.
+The survey has a margin of error of +/- 3.9 percentage points.